Real Estate Investing Blog

 Sometimes the most obvious answer is the right one.
 When your income disappears at retirement, what if you could replace it with a new source of income?
 Or even multiple sources of income.

 That’s what the rich do to ensure their ongoing level of lifestyle.
 They learn to buy assets that contribute to their income by sending new cash-flow into their account.
 And they avoid buying things that suck their wealth dry with heavy expenses.
 Because when you learn to create passive income, you won’t be forced to cut corners like Kathleen.
-You will be able to live well and enjoy your dream retirement.
+You will be able to live well and enjoy your dream or early retirement.

 So much of retirement advice in the 401(k) world revolves around the phrase “how much do you need to survive.”
 It’s a conversation of survival rather than abundance.
 That’s why I encourage people to buy real assets, to start a business, and to go for their dreams and live in abundance.